Esoteric Language Models: A Family of Any-Order Diffusion LLMs: Experiments

 \paragraph{Results}

-As shown in Table~\ref{tab:speed-up}, as compared to MDLM which lacks KV caching, \methodb{} is \textasciitilde{}$14\times$ faster for $L = 2048$, and \textasciitilde{}$\mdlmacc{}\times$ faster for $L = 8192$.
-Compared to BD3-LMs, which partially support caching, \methodb{} is \textasciitilde{}$3.2\times$ faster than BD3-LM ($L'=16$) and \textasciitilde{}$3.8\times$ faster than BD3-LM ($L'=4$) at $L = 8192$.
-This speedup stems from KV-caching and the scheduler $\mathcal{S}$ that restricts the forward pass to the masked tokens that are supposed to be denoised and previously predicted tokens, avoiding redundant computation—a feature BD3-LMs lack.
-As we restrict the NFEs to $L$, our method is slower than AR models due to delayed KV reuse—only possible from the penultimate denoising step—its overall efficiency still surpasses prior diffusion-based baselines (see \sec{subsec:kv-caching}).
+As shown in~\tab{tab:speed-up}, as compared to MDLM which lacks KV caching, \methodb{} are \textasciitilde{}$14\times$ faster for $L = 2048$, and \textasciitilde{}$\mdlmacc{}\times$ faster for $L = 8192$.
+Compared to BD3-LMs, which partially support caching, \methodb{} are \textasciitilde{}$3.2\times$ faster than BD3-LM ($L'=16$) and \textasciitilde{}$3.8\times$ faster than BD3-LMs ($L'=4$) at $L = 8192$.
+Additionally, we finetune Eso-LMs ($\alpha_0^{\text{train}}=0.125$) and BD3-LMs ($L'=4$), originally trained with $L=1024$ (\sec{exp:ppl}), for 1K steps with $L=10240$ on OWT; as shown in~\tab{tab:speed-up-2}, the Eso-LMs produces similar quality samples while being $5\times$ faster ($\alpha_0^\text{eval}=0.125$, $T\gg L$).
+These speedups arise from KV caching and the scheduler $\mathcal{S}$, which restricts the forward pass to masked tokens and previously denoised clean tokens, avoiding redundant computation.
+For the same NFE, \methodb{} are slightly slower than AR models because KV reuse is only available from the penultimate step (\fig{fig:esolmb-sampler}).